fotso0244/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script 11-directories_permissions" adds x permission to u, g, o for subdirectories Script "12-directory_permissions" creates directory my_dir with permissions 751 Script "13-change_group" changes group owner of file hello
+Script 11-directories_permissions" adds x permission to u, g, o for subdirectories Script "12-directory_permissions" creates directory my_dir with permissions 751 Script "13-change_group" changes group owner of file hello Script "100-change_owner_and_group" changes at once owner and group owner of all files and directories of curr dir